 Hurricane Irma impacted the Dominican Republic between September 6 and 7, 2017, after making a direct hit on Puerto Rico.
-This powerful storm first made landfall September 6th on the Caribbean islands of Antigua and Barbuda.
-The Dominican Republic experienced higher than usual rainfall, with sustained winds of 155 mph, which were felt 270 km from the eye of the storm in Santo Domingo.
+This powerful storm first made landfall on September 6th on the Caribbean islands of Antigua and Barbuda.
+The Dominican Republic experienced higher than usual rainfall, with sustained winds of 155 mph, which were felt 270 km from the eye of the storm in the capital of the island Santo Domingo.

 The Dominican Republic, lovingly known as the “Paradise of the Caribbean,” is a favorite among travelers for its picturesque beaches and interesting history.
 Seeing as Hurricane Irma was anticipated to hit with such force and fury, Dominicans were unsure of what to expect.
 Tourism is one of the leading sources of income for the island, with over six million travelers arriving at the island each year.